ThaKladd/PHPlater/README.md

 # PHPlater
-A simple PHP template engine that lets PHP do all the logic and then append it to the HTML in the template file.
+A simple PHP template engine that lets PHP do all the logic(even if some logic is supported in the engine) and then append it to the HTML in the template file.
 It is set to solve the problem of mixing too much logic into the template file itself and by that loosing some control over where the logic happens.
+Some of the syntax is also unique, and the engine itself is very lightweight.
 You also get a bit more control over the data that is passed down to the template, and the code is easier to manage and to track.

 ---
 - [Installation](#installation)